I am one of your readers of your blog, apologies if this email came as a surprise, I stumbled upon your blog while browsing the net on my iPhone.

 In my view, John has the right altitude and potential to become rich in Singapore.
 This is because he knows the importance of creating sources of income through stock investments at a young age.
 And that’s an important advantage because this gives him a really good head-start as most Singaporean males his age are only interested in computer games or dating.
 If you start young, you will have a higher chance of building a significant amount of wealth in your lifetime as investment is a journey that involves experiences gained from trial and errors.
 Nobody is a born investment genius and we all learn through mistakes.
 However, the learning curve can be shortened if we made the effort to learn from other investors’ mistakes and avoid potential pitfalls.

-For personal finance management, John should read up on insurance, budgeting, credit card management and knowing how to save effectively.
-These are key elements that can shape our financial destiny.
+To build wealth, John should understand the basics of insurance, budgeting, credit card management and knowing how to save effectively.
+These are key elements that can shape our financial wealth.
 One caution to young Singaporeans is not to purchase whole life insurances.
 If you are seeking protection, go for term insurance policies.
 I had seen so many of my friends, myself included, being misled into buying expensive life insurance policies by insurance agents keen on making fat commissions.
 These agents are not bothered by the fact that many young Singaporeans who are still studying cannot afford the premiums for these policies.
 They are only interested in making money from selling these policies and obviously would not safeguard their interests.
-So don't be fooled by these bunch of people.
+So don’t be fooled by these bunch of people.

 To be a good investor, we must not only focus on the fundamentals of the company, but also the macro economy.
 This means that investors has to read broadly and sense-make the surrounding environment.
 Keep an open mind and always have the desire to learn new things.
 This will require a lot of discipline and efforts, especially if you have family or other commitments.
 But once you have developed a habit of reading, your sense-making ability for investment analysis will improve.